Save Me the Waltz: Background and composition

+Mental deterioration

 French identity cards for Zelda and Scott Fitzgerald circa 1929, the year in which Zelda's mental health deteriorated, and she experienced homicidal and suicidal tendencies necessitating psychiatric care.

-In the Winter of 1929, while a 29-year-old Zelda Fitzgerald and her 33-year-old husband Scott sojourned in France, Zelda's mental health deteriorated.
-Sara Mayfield, one of Zelda's confidants, stated that Zelda underwent three abortions in preceding years, and Zelda's sister Rosalind speculated that these procedures exacerbated her mental deterioration.
+In the winter of 1929, while a 29-year-old Zelda Fitzgerald and her 33-year-old husband Scott sojourned in France, Zelda's mental health deteriorated.
+Sara Mayfield, one of Zelda's confidants, stated that Zelda underwent three abortions in the preceding years, and Zelda's sister Rosalind speculated the effects of these procedures exacerbated her mental deterioration.
 During this period, Zelda became obsessed with dreams of fame as a prima ballerina.
 According to her daughter Scottie, Scott Fitzgerald supported Zelda's ambitions and paid for her ballet lessons.

 In September 1929, after receiving an invitation to dance with the San Carlo Opera Ballet Company in Naples, Zelda undertook a grueling daily practice of up to eight hours a day.
 This intense regimen destroyed her physical health and precipitated a nervous breakdown.
-One evening, her husband returned home to find Zelda, unable to speak, collapsed on the floor and entranced with a pile of dust.
+One evening, her husband returned home to find an exhausted Zelda, unable to speak, collapsed on the floor and entranced with a pile of dust.
 After summoning a French physician, the doctor examined an incommunicable Zelda and posited that she suffered a collapse of her mental health.

+I always feel shocked and apologetic when I find myself momentarily in a calm mood... its so rare to find the appropriate emotion going toward the appropriate object...
+I'm rather angry because people won't let me be insane.